Procedural Generation of 3D Maps with Snappable Meshes: Case Studies

 \subsection{\textit{Trinity}---a Third-Person Multiplayer Shooter}

 \textit{Trinity} is a competitive, split-screen multiplayer game (Fig.~\ref{fig:ingame}), developed as a semester project at Lusófona University's Bachelor in Videogames \cite{fachada2020topdown}.
-It is a third-person shooter in which players navigate the environment trying to eliminate their opponents using weapons that shoot different types of ammunition with various effects and counters-effects.
+It is a third-person shooter in which players navigate the environment trying to eliminate their opponents using weapons that shoot different types of ammunition with various effects and counter-effects.

-The proposed technique was initially developed to create maps for this game.
-The method allowed designers to quickly experiment with many different map types during the development stage.
-Due to the controllability of the technique, highlighted in Subsection~\ref{sec:methods:class}, they were able, together with testers, to swiftly home in on a set of map pieces and algorithm parameters deemed suitable for the goals set forth for \textit{Trinity}.
+The snappable meshes algorithm was initially developed to create maps for this game, generating a new procedural playfield at the start of each match.
+The method allowed designers to quickly experiment with many different map types during the development stage, and, together with testers, to swiftly home in on a set of map pieces and algorithm parameters deemed suitable for the goals set forth for \textit{Trinity}.
 In the final game, a single set of map pieces and parameters were selected for generating maps.
-The \textit{arena} generation method was chosen since it created satisfactory layouts---typically large areas with both open spaces and plenty of options for platforming and cover.
+The \textit{arena} selection method was chosen since it created satisfactory layouts---typically large areas with both open spaces and plenty of options for platforming and cover.
 The \textit{corridor} method was also considered.
-This method was better suited for ``capture the flag''-style matches due to its tendency to create layouts that flowed along one direction.
+It was better suited for ``capture the flag''-style matches due to its tendency to create layouts that flowed along one direction.
 However, this game mode was not implemented, thus \textit{corridor} generation was left out of the final version of the game.

 Although limited to one parameter set in the final game, the technique enhanced the game's replayability.
 More specifically, the procedurally generated levels changed the conventional play style of shooter games, since in \textit{Trinity}, players have to quickly adapt to the playfield, instead of memorizing and using prior knowledge of the levels.